skybird23333/jand-web/API.md

 **Error handling**

-Errors use the standard HTTP response code(404, 403 etc.)
+Errors use the standard HTTP response code(404, 403 etc.).
+Error responses are not in JSON format, but plain text.

 **Data format**